prasad89/linux-alias-collection/README.md

 - **system-upgrade**: Make your system all shiny and new with updates, upgrades, and fresh snaps.
 - **system-cleanup**: Tired of digital junk cluttering your system?
 We'll sweep it away like it's nothing!
-- **clean-bash-history**: Time to erase your bash's embarrassing past.
-It's like a digital makeover for your command line.

 Get ready to command Ubuntu like a wizard with our shortcut spells!